soerface/soerface.de/data/blog/articles/2020-02-11_post-production-with-ffmpeg/index.md

 And there you have it – a final `output.mp4` consisting of the intro, talk with cam and screen recording, and outro.

-The talks will be published on [media.ccc.de](https://media.ccc.de) – I'll update this article as soon as the talks are public.
+The talks are available at [media.ccc.de/c/hackumenta19](https://media.ccc.de/c/hackumenta19).